Mein Waldeck

-Mein Waldeck is a German patriotic song and was the anthem of the Waldeck between 1879 and 1929 when Waldeck joined Prussia.
+Mein Waldeck is a German patriotic song and was the anthem of the Waldeck between 1879 and 1929, when the region became part of Prussia.

 History

-Benjamin Christoph Friedrich Rose (1755–1818) wrote the tune for the poem "Unter dieser Eiche lasst euch nieder" by Philipp Ludwig Bunsen.
-In 1879, the melody became the unofficial anthem of Waldeck when Princess Emma of Waldeck and Pyrmont married King William III of the Netherlands, and an anthem was needed.
+Benjamin Christoph Friedrich Rose (1755–1818) composed the melody for the poem "Unter dieser Eiche lasst euch nieder" by Philipp Ludwig Bunsen.
+In 1879, this melody became the unofficial anthem of Waldeck after Princess Emma of Waldeck and Pyrmont married King William III of the Netherlands, which created the need for a regional anthem.

 In 1890, August Koch wrote the text of Mein Waldeck to the already existing tune.
 An anecdote says that Koch and some friends were lampooned during a festival because they were not able to sing a song that praises their native land.
 In the following weeks, Koch started to write such a song.